 If you run a business or company, no matter what that is, you have a range of legal obligations under the The Electricity at Work Regulations.
 So what are you required to do by law?
 And how can you ensure that your company is 100% compliant?
 Well, here at Walker Electrical, we are Preston’s leading electrical specialists.
 We work across the North West with companies and businesses in a range of sectors, including commercial, industrial and residential.
-As a result, we have produced this guide to the electrical legislation for businesses
+As a result, we have produced this guide to everything you should know about the important pieces of electrical legislation for businesses, and how to comply.

 Electricity in the workplace is governed by two main sets of legislation.
 These are: